SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 layout: tutorials
 title: Obtaining JMS objects using JNDI
 summary: Learn how to use JNDI as a way to create JMS objects.
-icon: jndi-tutorial.png
+icon: I_dev_JNDI.svg
+links:
+    - label: QueueProducerJNDI.java
+      link: /blob/master/src/main/java/com/solace/samples/QueueProducerJNDI.java
+    - label: QueueConsumerJNDI.java
+      link: /blob/master/src/main/java/com/solace/samples/QueueConsumerJNDI.java
 ---

 This tutorial outlines the use of Java Naming and Directory Interface (JNDI) to create JMS objects including ConnectionFactories and Topic or Queue destinations.
 The [Publish/Subscribe]({{ site.baseurl }}/publish-subscribe) and other tutorials use the approach of programmatically creating these JMS objects, which is usually recommended for developers but JNDI is also a good option which increases the portability of your JMS application code.

 In this tutorial, we’ll follow the same flow as the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial but use JNDI to retrieve the JMS Objects.

-Obtaining JMS objects using JNDI requires a lookup of a Solace message router resource by its reference in a JNDI store and then creating a local JMS object from the information returned.
+Obtaining JMS objects using JNDI requires a lookup of a Solace messaging resource by its reference in a JNDI store and then creating a local JMS object from the information returned.
 With the local JMS object available, the client can start using the associated resource:

 ![]({{ site.baseurl }}/images/jndi-tutorial.png)

-Solace message routers provide a JNDI service to make this integration easy, which we will use here.
+Solace messaging provides a JNDI service to make this integration easy, which we will use here.
 Alternatively, it is possible to use other JNDI standard compliant services, such as an LDAP-based JNDI store on a remote host as described in the [Solace Documentation]({{ site.docs-jms-establishing-connections }}){:target="_top"}

-### Goals

-The goal of this tutorial is to demonstrate the use of JNDI as a way to create JMS objects.
-This tutorial will show you following steps:

-1. Step 1 - How to configure the JNDI service on a Solace message router
-2. Step 2 - How to retrieve a JMS Connection Factory using JNDI so the client can connect to the Solace message router
-3. Step 3 - How to lookup a JMS Queue destination object using JNDI so the client can publish or subscribe to it

 ### Assumptions